-For a complete list of Health Informatics Graduate Faculty and roles they may take, see the Graduate Education Faculty Role List, https://apps.asr.umn.edu/faculty_roles.
-For all Core and Affiliate Faculty bios, see the faculty page of the BMHI website, www.bmhi.umn.edu/ihi/people/index.htm.
+For a complete list of Health Informatics Graduate Faculty and roles they may take, see the Graduate Education Faculty Role List, https://faculty-roles.umn.edu/.
+For all Core and Affiliate Faculty bios, see the faculty page of the IHI website, healthinformatics.umn.edu/about/faculty-staff.